Outsourced Content Writing vs. In-House Content Writing – A True Cost Comparison

 To make this a straight comparison going forward, we’ll use an average of the two writing speeds above.
 Keep in mind that this is an average spread across different content product types at that same word count.
 If you intend to only create one specific type of content, this number could be higher or lower depending on the guidelines/research involved.

-At 500 words, one full-time writer can produce, on average:
+At 500 words, one full-time content writer can produce, on average:

-Below, we’ve created four scenarios that each represent a unique company profile with specific content needs.
+Below, we’ve created four scenarios that each represent a unique company profile with specific content writing needs.
 The average article length is set at 500 words (except for scenario 4, which includes 100-word product descriptions).
-We’ve split up these scenarios to show the direct comparison between in-house costs and outsourcing costs over a set amount of time.
+We’ve split up these scenarios to show the direct comparison between in-house writing costs and outsourced writing costs over a set amount of time.

 In Regard to Content Volumes: